Hasninemamud/HasnineMamud/README.md

 ## 👨‍💻 About Me

-Results-driven **Backend Developer** passionate about **DevOps** and building scalable systems.
-I specialize in creating robust RESTful APIs using Django REST Framework and optimizing database performance.
-During my 3-month internship at RobotTechValley, I improved system performance by **25%** through strategic query optimization.
+I am a **Backend Developer** from **Bangladesh**, specializing in designing and developing **scalable, efficient, and secure server-side applications**.
+My expertise lies in building robust APIs, optimizing database performance, and applying best practices in backend architecture.

+I am committed to **solving complex technical challenges** and continuously enhancing my skills by exploring modern frameworks, databases, and cloud technologies.

 🎓 **BSc in Computer Science & Engineering** - Green University of Bangladesh (2020-2024)
 🌍 **Location**: Dhaka, Bangladesh